-Simon G. John has just published his second novel, The Cotton Spies, available as a free eBook on Smashwords.com.
+Simon’s novel The Cotton Spies is available as a free eBook on Smashwords.com.
 Set in 1918, the novel highlights cotton’s dramatic role in the chaotic events in Central Asia during World War I and the beginning of the Russian Civil War.
 British intelligence officers are sent into Russia to prevent the Bolsheviks, the Germans and the Ottoman Turks from getting their hands on the cotton and on other vital war resources and to forestall any invasion threat to British India.

 Simon’s first novel, Queen of Clubs, tells the story of how the villagers of Glanddu in Wales seek, by hook or by crook, to ensure the survival of their rugby club.
 The novel, available as an eBook only, can be purchased from Amazon, Barnes & Noble, and iTunes.